Rainbow-Dreamer/sf2_loader/README.md

 There are also a change function for each attribute of current channel, soundfont id, bank number and preset number, namely `change_channel`, `change_sfid`, `change_bank`, `change_preset`.

 Each change function except `change_channel` has an optional argument `channel` to specify change which channel's attribute, if not specified, then change current channel's attribute by default.

-Note that if you want to change the preset by the name of the preset, you can use `change_preset` function or the syntactic sugar `loader < preset` and `loader < (preset, bank)`, but not to use `change` function because it only accepts numbers.

 ```python
 loader.change(channel=None,